darkrenaissance/darkfi/doc/src/testnet/dao.md

 Members that didn't receive the encrypted file will receive the proposal when they scan the corresponding block, but its plaintext data will be missing, so they should ask the DAO for it.
-Once finalized and scanned, you should see a leaf position and a transaction hash when running `dao proposal {PROPOSAL_BULLA}`.
+Once confirmed and scanned, you should see a leaf position and a transaction hash when running `dao proposal {PROPOSAL_BULLA}`.

 ## Voting on a proposal